Government & Public Safety11 min read

 Request TypeRule

-Public copy requestMust be in writing, specifying which entry
+Public copy requestMust be in writing, naming the parties, document type, and month/year notarized

-Response deadline15 business days from receipt of request
+Response deadline15 business days from receipt of the request

-Peace officer seizureAllowed with reasonable suspicion; notary receives receipt
+Peace officer seizureAllowed with reasonable suspicion; notary must receive a receipt

-You must comply with valid public requests.
-Failure to respond within 15 business days can result in a complaint against your commission.
+Failure to respond to a valid public request within 15 business days can result in a complaint against your commission.

 Subscribing Witness Limitation